 If you’re looking for a great cup of coffee only a few blocks from the beachfront, either Java Surf or Three Ships Coffee Roasters, both located in the ViBe District, create aromatic brews that will help you start your morning off right.

 Speaking of brews, Coastal Virginia’s craft brewery scene is robust, with more than a dozen breweries within Virginia Beach.
 Grab a flight from a local brewery like Back Bay Brewing Company or Commonwealth Brewing Company to sample refreshing brews.
 Visit on the weekend, when you’ll often experience live music and tasty fare from local food trucks.

 Of course, when it comes to Virginia Beach in September, one of the most obvious (and enjoyable) activities is the beach itself.
 Spread out a blanket and soak up some sun, build sandcastles with the kids, or bodysurf in the warm waters of the Atlantic.

 Dolphin watching tours at the Virginia Aquarium wrap up for the season on Labor Day, so if you’re visiting Virginia Beach for the holiday weekend, consider booking a tour to see these playful ocean swimmers.
-On September 9th, the aquarium will also host their once-monthly sunset and moonrise cruise, allowing visitors to catch a spectacular sunset over the Atlantic Ocean.

 Families that include children with sensory issues should head to the Virginia Aquarium the second Saturday of each month and get tickets for the Sensory Friendly Morning event.
 Featuring soft lighting, limited sounds, and other modifications, the museum opens at 7:30am, giving these families an hour and a half to peruse the exhibits before the general public arrives.